MLHale/GenCyber-web-content/day1/github-primer.md

 ## Github Primer

 ### Cybersecurity First Principles
 * __Domain Separation__: Good fences make good neighbors.
 When trying to secure a home or computer, separating the areas where resources are and people work prevents accidents and loss of data or private information.
 We are preventing the information worlds from colliding.
-This lesson focuses on using development tools such as github to manage different environments (such as development and production) effectively.
+This lesson focuses on using development tools such as Github to manage different environments (such as development and production) effectively.

 * __Modularization__: The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules

 * __Least Privilege__: One of the ways to protect information is by limiting what people can see and do with your information and resources.

-Git is a popular software development tool used by developers to collaborate and version control code.
+[Git](https://git-scm.com/) is a popular software development tool used by developers to collaborate and version control code.
 It is, however, not limited to just code.
 You can, and many others already do, use it as a collaborative enviroment to develop other written works.
-The most popular online platform to host public git repositories is a site called [github.com](www.github.com).
-For our lessons here, we will use Github, but do note that there are also several other services, such as [BitBucket](https://bitbucket.org/), that also provide git and other version control repository hosting capabilities.
-The following tutorials focus on how you can use git and Github for collaboration and version control.
+The most popular online platform to host public git repositories is a site called [Github](www.github.com).
+For our lessons here, we will use Github, but do note that there are several other services, such as [BitBucket](https://bitbucket.org/), that also provide git and other version control repository hosting capabilities.
+The following tutorials focus on how you can use Git and Github for collaboration and version control.

 ### Table of Contents
 [Step 1: Create Account](#step-1)